pvandervelde/mindvortex/src/posts/2017-08-21-Software-development-pipeline-Design-introduction.md

-One way this automation can be achieved is by creating a [development pipeline](http://www.informit.com/articles/article.aspx?p=1621865&seqNum=2) which takes the source code and moves it through a set of largely automatic transformations, e.g. compilation, testing, packaging and potentially deployment, to obtain a validated application that at the very least can be deployed or even used immediately depending on the capabilities of the pipeline.
+One way this automation can be achieved is by creating a [development pipeline](http://www.informit.com/articles/article.aspx?p=1621865&seqNum=2) which takes the source code and moves it through a set of largely automatic transformations, e.g. compilation, testing, packaging and potentially deployment, to obtain a validated, and potentially deployed, application.

-In order to configure a development pipeline, whether that is on-prem or in the cloud, for one or more development teams one will have to understand what the requirements are which are placed on the pipeline, which tooling is available to create the pipeline, where the pipeline is going to be situated, either on-prem, in the cloud or a combination and how the pipeline will be assembled and managed.
-In this post and the following ones some of these issues will be discussed starting with the requirements or considerations that need to be given to the characteristics or behaviours of the development pipeline.
+In order to configure a development pipeline, whether that is on-prem or in the cloud, for one or more development teams one will have to understand what the requirements are which are placed on the pipeline, which tooling is available to create the pipeline, whether the pipeline will be situated on-prem, in the cloud or a combination and how the pipeline will be assembled and managed.
+In this post series some of these issues will be discussed starting with the requirements or considerations that need to be given to the characteristics or behaviours of the development pipeline.

-Prior to discussing what the considerations are for selecting tooling and infrastructure for a development pipeline it is important to decide what elements are part of the pipeline and which elements are not considered to be part of the pipeline.
+Prior to discussing what the considerations are for selecting tooling and infrastructure for a development pipeline, it is important to decide what elements are part of the pipeline and which elements are not.
 For the remainder of this post series the development pipeline is considered to consist of:

 - The scripts that are used during the different parts of the cycle, i.e. the build, test